et-loader

 Benefits of Menstrual Cup

-Here’s the truth: a menstrual cup won’t change your cervix, your shape, or your identity, it just changes your comfort level.
+Here’s the truth: a menstrual cup won’t change your cervix, your shape, or your identity; it just changes your comfort level.
 Forget the myths and doubts; this little cup is not here to harm you, it’s here to help you.
-Think of it as carrying a tiny companion that collects not only your flow but also your fears of leaks, stains, and those awkward “do I smell?” moments.
+Think of it as carrying a tiny companion that collects not only your flow but also your fears of leaks, stains, and those awkward “Do I smell?” moments.
 For up to 12 straight hours, this period cup has your back whether you’re busy during the mornings or finally catching up on sleep without midnight pad changes.
-It’s made from medical grade silicone, which means it’s soft, flexible, and gentle on your body.
-Unlike pads that can cause rashes or tampons that leave you feeling dry, the silicone menstrual cup keeps things balanced.
-The benefits go beyond comfort.
-A single reusable menstrual cup lasts for years, saving you money every cycle and cutting down on landfill waste.
-That means less plastic in the bin and more peace in your mind.
-Benefits?
-Freedom, the kind where you stay calm, your cramps get breathing space, and yes, even your favorite white jeans stay safe.
+It’s made from medical-grade silicone, which means it’s soft, flexible, and gentle on your body.

 Why Use Aarya Care's Menstrual Cups?

-Because your period deserves luxury, not compromise.
-The Aarya Care menstrual cup is like checking into a suit every cycle: medical grade silicone, FDA approved, and softer than your Sunday PJs.
-Pads and tampons feel like budget rooms with strings attached.
-This silicone menstrual cup?
-It gives you freedom, confidence, and eco-friendly ease.
-Basically, the best menstrual cup in India comes with five star service for your flow.
-But that’s not all.
-Each cup is crafted under strict quality control, tested for skin safety, vaginal comfort, and irritation free use.
-Its flexible rim forms a leak-proof seal, giving you up to 12 hours of uninterrupted protection.
-The ergonomic shape and textured stem make it easy to insert, remove, and clean, even if you’re a first time user.
-What makes it stand out?
+Not only that, but each cup is manufactured under stringent quality control, tested for skin safety, comfort in the vagina, and irritation-free use.
+Its flexible rim forms a leak-proof seal and can give you up to 12 continuous hours of protection.
+The ergonomic shape and textured stem make insertion and removal easy—even for first-time users.
+What makes us stand out?
 It’s reusable for up to 5 years, saving you money and saving the planet from thousands of pads and tampons that end up in landfills.
-Lightweight, odorless, and trusted by thousands across India, the Aarya Care cup is a promise of comfort that feels personal, every cycle.
+Lightweight, odourless, and trusted by thousands across India, the Aarya Care cup is a promise of comfort that feels personal every cycle.

 Who Needs Menstrual Cups?

-Your body isn’t one-size-fits-all, and neither is your cup.
+Our body isn’t one-size-fits-all, and neither is your cup.
 Our menstrual cup size chart makes it easy to pick based on your age, flow, and whether you’ve given birth.
 The menstrual cup is made for every cervix and every flow.
 The beauty of a cup is that it adapts to you, not the other way around.

-How to Select The Perfect Size of Period Cups for Yourself?
+How to Select the Perfect Size of Period Cups for Yourself?

-Menstrual Cup Small Size → Best for teens, first-time users, , or a low cervix.
-Think of it as the starter fit that eases you into cup life.
-Menstrual Cup Medium Size → Most users , Age - 20-30 years mid cervix and those who have given birth via C-Sec.
-It's reliable and fits just the right size.
-Menstrual Cup Large Size → Age - 30 and above, a higher cervix, or post birth users who have had a natural delivery and who need a little more capacity.
-Choosing your cup is more like choosing comfy jeans than taking a test you’ll know when it’s the right fit.
+Choosing your cup is more like choosing comfy jeans than taking a test; you’ll know when it’s the right fit.
 It may feel tricky at first, but once you adjust, it becomes second nature: natural, freeing, and actually fun.
 Once you find your match, your reusable menstrual cup feels like a second skin.

 Other Products Available at Aarya Care